Turbulence and dust fragility in protoplanetary discs: Data Availability

 indicating that dust grows more rapidly as it drifts inwards.
 The short growth time-scale makes it easier for dust to grow to the critical size that can be trapped around the pressure bumps.

-When dust sizes are limited by radial drift, which is true for dust in between two rings explored here, competition exists between radial drift and dust growth.
-This indicates that dust which failed to be trapped by the outer pressure bump may not be able to grow to sufficiently large sizes when reaching the inner bump, if the growth timescale is longer than the drift timescale between two close pressure bumps.
+When dust sizes are limited by radial drift, which is true for dust between two rings explored here, competition exists between radial drift and dust growth.
+This indicates that dust which fails to be trapped by the outer pressure bump may not be able to grow to sufficiently large sizes that can be trapped by the inner pressure bump, if the growth timescale is longer than the drift timescale between two close pressure bumps.
 This may lead to a faint inner dust ring when two rings are close together, or even a faint middle ring sandwiched between two rings, as seen in the AA Tau system \citep[B72 in ][]{2025ApJ...984L...9C}.